 The Hillsdale College Van Andel Graduate School of Statesmanship offers the Doctor of Philosophy in Politics and the Master of Arts in Politics.
 The principal aim of the Graduate School is to educate students in the language of American constitutionalism, and to place its graduates in positions of public service in politics, in journalism, in the academy, and elsewhere.
 This aim is grounded in the mission of the College, which seeks to perpetuate the civil and religious liberties of the United States by the "diffusion of sound learning" and the comprehension of the "American experiment of self-government under law."
 The premise of the Graduate School is that American politics is best understood from the perspective of its first principles.
-Such an approach requires both a study of those principles as they were understood by America's founders and an examination of the fate of those principles of American politics are rooted in what Jefferson called the "elementary books of public right," beginning with the classic works of the Western tradition.
+Such an approach requires both a study of those principles as they were understood by America's founders and an examination of the fate of those principles in the development of modern American political institutions and practice.
+The first principles of American politics are rooted in what Jefferson called the "elementary books of public right," beginning with the classic works of the Western tradition.
 The program will start with these and continue, through the Moderns, to contemporary American political thought and politics.